jankrepl/CartPole-v1_DDQN/README.md

 ---
 ### DDQN
 DDQN tries to eliminate the inherent problem of DQN - **overestimation**.
-The way it does it is through using different target value than DDQ.
+The way it does it is through using a different target value than DQN.
 Namely its the following:

 ![screen shot 2017-09-19 at 1 31 32 am](https://user-images.githubusercontent.com/18519371/30569222-ee9b217c-9cd9-11e7-8bb1-77ddb85f2f39.png)